Installation

 - Check container logs:

-docker-compose logs [service-name]
+docker compose logs [service-name]

 - Ensure all required ports are accessible